 While the Aussie is quite agreeable, the Dachshund is notoriously feisty and should have an owner who is willing to take control to combat their more willful side.
 If you can give this hybrid the healthy and stimulating environment they deserve, the Dachsherd will make an amicable and affectionate family pet.

 The Australian Shepherd does not only have an excellent personality, but they also bring plenty of beauty to the breeds they are mixed with.
 However, adopters considering an Australian Shepherd mix should be prepared for and committed to providing them with ample amounts of mental stimulation and physical exercise.
+Especially if they are mixed with other herding breeds.
 We know these demands means they may not be the dog for everyone.
 However, if you are active, devoted and responsible – you might just earn a place in one of these amazing Aussie hybrid’s hearts!